In this short guide, you’ll see 3 approaches to convert floats to strings in Pandas DataFrame for:

 (3) Convert an entire DataFrame to strings

-In the final case, let’s create a DataFrame with 3 columns, where the data type of all those columns is float:
+In the final case, create a DataFrame with 3 columns, where the data type for each column is float:

-As you can observe, the data type of all the columns in the DataFrame is indeed float:
+As can be observed, the data type for all the columns in the DataFrame is indeed float:

 numeric_values_1 numeric_values_2 numeric_values_3